DBO-DKFZ/expert_informed_derma_classification/README.md

 ## Demo

-This projects contains 30 images from the HAM10K dataset, which we split into a train, validation and test dataset for demonstration of our model and training process.
-The overview of the demo data is in the table [`demo/demo_label_data.csv`](./demo/demo_label_data.csv).
-Next to the diagnosis of the original dataset, we included random picked diagnosises as softlabel1-softlabel8 to demonstatet also our uncertainty soft label approach.

 This project contains 30 images from the HAM10K dataset, which we have split into training, validation, and test sets to demonstrate our model and training process.
 An overview of the demo data can be found in the table [`demo/demo_label_data.csv`](./demo/demo_label_data.csv).
 In addition to the original diagnosis from the dataset, we have included randomly selected diagnoses labeled as *softlabel1* through *softlabel8* to demonstrate our soft label approach for handling uncertainty.

 ### Jupyter Notebook